Frequently Asked Questions/Field Care

 • Date found

-• Location found (screenshots from location on Google Maps is useful for this)
+• Location found (Screenshots from Google Maps are helpful)

 Notes:

-Any specimen found that is believed to be the victim of wildlife crime should be reported to your local Police Wildlife Crime Department without delay.
+• Any specimens suspected to be the result of wildlife crime should be reported immediately to your local Police Wildlife Crime Department.

-Q: I’ve found a deceased animal or bird, is it useable for taxidermy?
+Q: I’ve found a deceased animal or bird—can it be used for taxidermy?

-• The sooner a specimen is delivered to me after death, the better the quality of the finished mount will be.
-However, there are many ways to preserve specimens that may not look useable but can be successfully mounted.
-If in doubt handle, store and deliver your specimen (as described below) for an assessment.
+The sooner a specimen is delivered after death, the better the outcome for the finished mount.
+However, many specimens that may initially appear unusable can still be successfully mounted.
+If you are uncertain, follow the guidelines below for storing and delivering the specimen for assessment.

-Q: I can see fly eggs on the specimen, does this mean its decayed?
+Q: I see fly eggs on the specimen—does this mean it’s decaying?

-• Fly eggs on a specimen are quite common and does not necessarily mean the specimen is unusable as flies can lay eggs within hours of death prior to decomposition. if the specimen appears fresh it can still be used.
+Fly eggs on a specimen are common and do not necessarily indicate decay.
+Flies can lay eggs within hours of death, prior to significant decomposition.
+If the specimen appears fresh, it can still be used.

-• Most wild animals will carry parasites which can simply be left on the specimen and frozen within the airtight bag.
-All specimens are washed several times and all traces of dirt and parasites are removed prior to mounting.
-If specimens cannot be fully contained in airtight bags, spray fly killer / insecticides can be used to destroy flies, ticks and fleas.
+Most wild animals carry parasites, but these can be left on the specimen and frozen in an airtight bag.
+All specimens are thoroughly washed during the mounting process to remove dirt and parasites.
+If specimens cannot be fully contained in airtight bags, insecticides or fly sprays can be used to neutralize flies, ticks, and fleas.

 Q: What if the specimen has broken bones?